 Most children can go back to school or daycare as soon as they feel well enough.

-- Your child should avoid heavy lifting or strenuous activity, such as gym class and very active play, for 3 weeks.
+- Your child should avoid heavy lifting or strenuous activity, such as gym class and very active play, for 3 to 4 weeks.

-Your child may have a feeling of tightness when they swallow for 6 - 8 weeks.
-This is from the swelling inside the child's esophagus.
+Your child may have a feeling of tightness when swallowing.
+This is from the swelling inside your child's esophagus.
 Your child may also have some bloating.
+These should go away in 6 to 8 weeks.

 Recovery is faster from laparoscopic surgery than from open surgery.